theriftlab/immanuel-python/docs/4-data.md

 #### dict

-The `aspects` property is a dict keyed by the indices of all chart objects that have aspects.
+A dict keyed by the indices of all chart objects that have aspects.
 Each entry is a dict of Python objects, keyed by the indices of aspecting chart objects.
 If this sounds confusing, this is what the JSON structure would look like with all the actual aspect data removed:

 ```json
 {